Self-Organized Higgs Criticality: Speculation: Cosmology

-We have shown that the change in the radion potential due to the Higgs contribution creates a new minimum and for large negative $v_H^2$, the Higgs is massless at that minimum, however it is one that does not satisfy the usual metric junction condition.
-This means that the transition is not a normal Higgs one, but rather is a transition to a Lorentz-violating dynamical background.
-The radion should still be stabilized by its large mass if we remain close to the boundary of the critical region.
+We have shown that the change in the radion potential due to the Higgs contribution creates a new minimum and for large negative $v_H^2$, there appears to be an onset of a novel type of transition that does not satisfy the usual metric junction condition.
+This means that the transition is not likely a normal Higgs one, but rather could be a transition to a spontaneously Lorentz-violating dynamical background.
+The radion should still be stabilized by its mass if we remain close to the boundary of the critical region.
 Therefore if it moves, it likely oscillates rather than runs away, acting ``trapped"~\cite{Kofman:2004yc}.\footnote{We thank Ofri Telem for suggesting the possibility of an oscillating radion background.} Amusingly, such a ``trapped" modulus, the oscillating radion field, might look cosmologically similar to non-relativistic matter from the standpoint of the low energy theory: a Bose-Einstein condensate of radion particles.
-Deeper into the critical Higgs region, as the metric junction conditions become further from being satisfied, this time dependence may become very complicated, involving a mixture of the many degrees of freedom in the model, although we would guess that oscillatory solutions persist.
+Deeper into the critical Higgs region, as the metric junction conditions become further from being satisfied, this time dependence may become very complicated, involving a mixture of the many degrees of freedom in the model.
+A simulation including full backreaction may be needed.
 It will be interesting to see more clearly what the low energy theory looks like with further study.